SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/02-Data-Transfer-Objects.md

 // Address.java
 @Entity
-@Table(name = "addresses")                  // Entity for the addreses from the database. public class Address {
+@Table(name = "addresses")                  // Entity for the addreses from the database public class Address {

     @Basic